PrideLee/img2tab-Chineses-character/README.md

 ### Option B

-Based on the [Tessaract](https://github.com/tesseract-ocr/tesseract) and [pdftabextract](https://github.com/WZBSocialScienceCenter/pdftabextract) to recognize the table.
+Thanks to Ray Smith's team, based on the [Tesseract](https://github.com/tesseract-ocr/tesseract) to recognize the table.
 To be specific, through pdftablextract package to dispose the table structure and apply tessaract to recognize the chinese characters.

-**updating !!!!!!!!!!!**
+And you have to download Tesserect from [here](https://digi.bib.uni-mannheim.de/tesseract/).
+Then you have to add the enviroment variable: TESSDATA_PREFIX=\Tesseract-OCR\tessdata (the dir path you save the Tesseract-OCR\tessdata).

+The pipeline of table recognition:

+- Step1.
+Transform the pdf file to image(.png).
+- Step2.
+Clip the image and extract the table we want to recognize, which recognize by interaction.
+- Step3.
+Adjust the skew image, based on four point perspective algorithm.
+- Step4.
+Point by point scanning to detect the lines (Hough transformation do not work in many situtation).
+- Step5.
+Parse the image and segment the table to each grid.
+- Step6.
+Recognize the character of each grid by tesseract.
+- Step7.
+Save the final results as CSV files.

 ## Usage and Example